 - You may bring up to two dogs per room; there are no breed restrictions.

-- Your dog can still spend the day at the on-site Best Friends Pet Care for exercise, pampering, grooming and more, even if he stays in the room with you at night.
+- Dogs should not be left unattended for more than seven hours.
+(Your dog can still spend the day at the on-site Best Friends Pet Care for exercise, pampering, grooming and more, even if he stays in the room with you at night.)

 What To Pack For Your Dog at Disney World

-While Disney provides you with a cute doggy welcome pack with an identification tag, your pet should also have a tag with ID, just in case.
-Bring your own pet food with you.
-While food and treats are available at each of the dog-friendly Disney World resorts, your pet will likely be most comfortable with his own diet.
+While Disney provides you with a cute doggy welcome pack with an identification tag, your pet should also have a tag with ID.
+Your dog needs a sturdy leash, plus a collar and/or harness, for safety and to comply with Disney World resort rules.
+Since it will be new surroundings for your frog dog, make them extra comfortable by bringing their favorite items such as bedding, food and toys.
+While food and treats are available at each of the dog-friendly Disney World resorts, your pet will likely be most comfortable with their own diet.

 What to Do With Your Dog During the Day at Disney World

 You want to head out to the theme parks, but your pet won’t enjoy staying in the room all day.
 Consider using the on-site Best Friends Pet Care.
 You can book this in advance so you know your pup has a fun place to stay during the day.
 Best Friends Pet Care is right across from the dog-friendly Port Orleans Resort - Riverside and has over 75 staff members to make sure your pup gets plenty of attention each day.
 You could also use an outside boarding facility or hire a pet sitter to come and walk your dogs.